 Learning About Compassion and Forgiveness After Growing Up in a ‘Dysfunctional’ Family

 During this time, my mind drifted into concerning territory and I would often ask myself what my purpose in life was.
-I suppose all this reflection led me back to Falun Dafa, also known as Falun Gong, a spiritual practice of the mind and body.
+I suppose all this reflection led me to Falun Dafa, also known as Falun Gong, a spiritual practice of the mind and body.

 Read Falun Gong Described by Many as a ‘True Way’.